cyberark/epv-api-scripts/Discovered Accounts/README.md

 > **General**
 > - This script Uses REST API and can support PCLoud and v12.1 of PVWA and up
-> - The goal for these scripts is to demonstrate use of Discovered Accounts REST API
+> - The goal for these scripts is to delete all pending accounts

 ## Usage